nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.

-  Use case ends.

-* 1b.
 The given index is invalid.

-  * 1b1.
+  * 1a1.
 TutorConnect shows an error message.

     Use case resumes at step 1.

-* 1c.
+* 1b.
 The schedule status parameters is invalid.

-  * 1c1.
+  * 1b1.
 TutorConnect shows an error message.

     Use case resumes at step 1.